Description

 - Hemp physiology: Understanding the key biological elements for optimized cultivation, and adaptability to climate change.

-- Specific features of hemp cultivation: soil adaptation, choice of varieties, water and nutrient requirements, etc.
+- Specificities of hemp cultivation: Adaptation to soils, choice of varieties, water and nutrient requirements.

 - Harvesting techniques: methods and equipment for efficient hemp harvesting